HMS Argenta: Prison ship

 During the 1920s, the vessel was used by the British government as a military base and prison ship for holding Irish Republicans as part of Britain's internment strategy following the events of Bloody Sunday in 1920.
-In the spring of 1922 the Irish Republican Army (IRA) launched an offensive in Northern Ireland (see The Troubles in Northern Ireland (1920–1922)) resulting in the internment of many Irish Republicans on the Argenta.
+In the spring of 1922 the Irish Republican Army (IRA) launched an offensive in Northern Ireland resulting in the internment of many Irish Republicans on the Argenta.

 Dawson Bates, the 1st Northern Ireland Minister for Home Affairs introduced the 1922 Special Powers Act.
 Internment was introduced and by May 1922 up to 700 Irish Republicans had been arrested.
 By February 1923, 263 men interned on the Argenta, which was moored in Belfast Lough near Carrickfergus.
-This location was supplemented with internments at other land based sites, such as Larne workhouse, Belfast Prison and Derry Gaol.
+This location was supplemented with internments at other land based sites, such as Larne workhouse (120 men), Belfast Prison and Derry Gaol.
 The ship and the workhouses held 542 men without trial at the highest internment population level (June 1923).

 Conditions on the Argenta were described as "unbelievable" by Denise Kleinrichert who wrote the hidden history of the 1920s' "floating gulag" in Republican Internment and the Prison Ship Argenta, 1922.
 Cloistered below decks in cages which each held 50 internees, the prisoners were forced to use broken toilets, which overflowed frequently into their communal area.
 Deprived of tables, the already weakened men ate off the floor, frequently succumbing to disease and illness as a result.
 Internees suffered routine beatings from guards and health issues from the conditions on board the ship.
 Six men were discharged from the ship with medical conditions and two died soon afterwards.
 There were several hunger strikes, including a major strike involving upwards of 200 men in the winter of 1923 (see 1923 Irish hunger strikes).

-In November 1923 IRA leader Seamus Woods was arrested and charged with the assassination of a member of the new Northern Parliament (W.J.
-Twaddell - 22 May 1922) and held on the Argenta.
+In November 1923 IRA leader Seamus Woods was arrested and charged with the assassination of W.J.
+Twaddell, a member of the new Northern Parliament on 22 May 1922, and held on the Argenta.
 Although Woods was acquitted he continued to be held and was the last prisoner to be released from the ship on 17 April 1924.
 Woods was then served a prohibition order excluding him from Northern Ireland.
 Cahir Healy, an Irish politician who campaigned against the inclusion of Counties Tyrone and Fermanagh into Northern Ireland as they had Irish nationalist majorities, spent 18 months on the Argenta, starting in July 1922.
 Healy is quoted on the reasons for his arrest and internment, "All my life, I have been a man of peace.
 It is not, therefore, because they feared that I would disturb the peace of Northern Ireland that they dragged me away from my wife and family, but for political reasons.
 I have been engaged in preparing the case for the inclusion of these areas (Fermanagh and Tyrone) in the Free State.
 To get me out of the way, local politicians urged my arrest".